Irene made the choice to let go of traditional cable TV, and she wants to share her experience with others!

 I am a movie buff, a crime TV fanatic, a politics junkie, and an obsessed CBS fan.

 My decision to cut the cable happened because of a number of unaddressed incidents with my cable TV provider.
-I was paying at minimum $100 per month for expanded basic service for 2 TV's with no extras.
+I was paying at minimum $100 per month for expanded basic service for two TVs with no extras.

 The final straw for me was when I was put through what I can only describe as the month of horror at the hands of my cable company.
 My cable company, who shall remain nameless, tipped me to the point of no return.
 No return to cable TV!

 My cable bill would creep up $5 or $10 every so often, a little at a time, just enough to aggravate me.
-I would call to object and express my dislike because my services were worse with more downtime and I was being charged higher prices for their lack of quality service and customer service incompetence.
+I would call to object and express my dislike because my services were worse and I was experiencing more downtime.
+Essentially, I was being charged higher prices for a lack of quality service and poor customer service.

 I had been a loyal customer since this particular cable TV service was introduced many, many years ago and I always paid my bill a week before it was due.
 Did I get a loyalty discount?
 No. What I did get each time I asked for a better deal, was a nasty representative telling me the great bundle prices being advertised were only for new customers.
 Feeling like the lonely step child I decided I had had it.
 I was done with them and soon they would be done with me.

-Where to Start?
-Cut the Cable or Ditch the Dish, Then What?
+Cut the Cable or Ditch the Dish, But Then What?

 So, first things first.
 I knew if I cancelled my cable TV I had to have something to replace it, but what?